 - A transmitter

-- The channel (medium used to transmit)
+- The communication channel (the medium used for transmission)

 - A receiver

-- A recipient.
+- A recipient

 For technologists, grasping these core principles of information theory is vital, as they underpin the very essence of how data and knowledge are managed, conveyed, and leveraged in today's technology-driven world.